-Given the daily volume of calls, mobile crisis teams may be best organized at the County level; one interviewee suggested that around five mobile crisis teams may be able to handle the County's needs.
-One difficulty of a County-wide model may, however, be the reluctance of the DPD to hand emergency duties to non-Davis personnel when the eventual blame for a poorly handled emergency situation may be directed by Davis residents towards their police department.
+Given Yolo County's daily volume of calls, mobile crisis teams may be best organized at the County level; one interviewee suggested that around five mobile crisis teams may be able to handle the County's needs.
+A difficulty of a Countywide model may, however, be the reluctance of the DPD to hand emergency duties to non-Davis personnel when the eventual blame for a poorly handled emergency situation may be directed by Davis residents towards their police department.
 For this and other reasons, at least one Davis-based team on call at all times may be preferable.